TuyaInc/tuyasmart_home_ios_sdk/en/resource/BLE.md

 ### Preparatory Work

-Tuya iOS Single BLE SDK ( Hereinafter referred to as BLE SDK or Single BLE SDK )，is developed on the basis of TuyaSmart SDK
+Tuya iOS Single BLE SDK （ Hereinafter referred to as BLE SDK or Single BLE SDK ），is developed on the basis of [TuyaSmart SDK](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/)